Memory card classes

 The stated speed of SD and CF cards can only be achieved under ideal circumstances, such as when transferring image data from a new or freshly formatted memory card reader to a computer.
 In-camera write speeds will generally be lower and depend on the camera's image processor and card interface.
 Also, the same card will perform differently in different cameras.
 For example, in tests undertaken by Rob Galbraith, a Lexar Professional 1000x Compact Flash 32 GB UDMA-7 card with headline read and write speed of, respectively, 150 MB/s and 95 MB/s turns out to write 61 MB/s in a Nikon D4, while the exact same card achieves only 42 MB/s in a Nikon D700.
 Similarly, the SanDisk Extreme Pro Compact Flash 32 GB with headline read and write speed of 90 MB/s writes 49 MB/s in a Nikon D4 and 33 MB/s in a D700.
 Yet, even though a card might in practice not achieve its headline speed, one big benefit of a faster memory card is always the ability to quickly transfer large amounts of imaging data to a computer with the help of a memory card reader.

 So, how fast should your next memory card be?
 Well, it is difficult to answer this question in general terms, as the need for speed very much depends on one's equipment and shooting habits.
 Raw files are bigger than jpg files and some photographers like their cameras to record both.
 In any case, if you take most of your photographs in single shot mode, memory card speed is unlikely to become a limiting factor.
 The camera will have enough time to write to the card between shots, and if you were to take two or more photographs in short succession, the camera's internal memory buffer would temporarily store the photos that could not immediately been written to the card.
-An SD Class 4 card will be sufficient.
+An SD Class 4 card will be sufficient for this type of imaging.

 The picture changes if you regularly use a high megapixel camera in burst mode.
 For example, the raw files of the 36MB Nikon D800 are about 40 MB large.
 The camera can shoot up to 4 frames per second at full resolution, so that about 160 MB might have to be moved between the camera and the memory card for every second of shooting.
 Again, the camera's internal buffer will help to break peak loads, but a fast writing memory card will certainly help to avoid a substantial slow-down of the camera once the buffer has filled up.
 The Lexar 1000x CF mentioned early might need about 2.5 seconds to write the D800's 4 fps, while a more conventional card that can write at 10 MB/s would keep the busy light blinking for a full 16 seconds.
 Shooting with a lower resolution camera or in jpeg-mode will reduce the storage requirement and shorten the memory writing periods, but I hope you will see my point.
 So if you are into sports or wildlife photography and use the continuous shooting mode a lot, high-speed cards will help you to squeeze in more shots in short succession, and, thus, give you a better chance of capturing that perfect moment.